jessegall/php-resource/README.md

 # php-resource

-A library for representing and managing resources in your PHP application.
+A package for representing and managing resources in your PHP application.
 It provides a simple, intuitive interface for storing and accessing data, and for managing relations between resources.
-With this library, you can easily create rich, interconnected data models for your application, allowing you to quickly build complex and dynamic features.
+With this package, you can easily create rich, interconnected data models for your application, allowing you to quickly build complex and dynamic features.

 ## Installation